feidao90/FDBaseViewController/README.md

 ## License

-VOService is available under the MIT license.
+FDBaseViewController is available under the MIT license.
 See the LICENSE file for more info.